Last updated:

 Find out about applying for a school place for children and young people with SEND

-How you apply for a school place or choose which school your child goes to depends on whether they do or do not have an education, health and care plan (EHCP).
+How you apply for a school place depends on whether your child does or does not have an education, health and care plan (EHCP).

 Without an EHCP